solana-foundation/developer-content/content/guides/dapps/cash-app.md

 ```

 That wraps up all the functionality we need on the home screen for a cash app
 clone.
-Now we can move onto the pay screen, which involves transfering funds
+Now we can move onto the pay screen, which involves transferring funds
 from one user to another.

 #### Pay Component